 How to stop continuous spoofing emails from being sent from my email address?

 Make email authentication protocols a part of your email suite!

 - DKIM: DKIM is a method to sign all outgoing messages to help prevent email spoofing.
-Spoofing is a common unauthorized use of email, so some email servers require DKIM to prevent email spoofing.
-With its use, all of your outbound mail will get authenticated with a digital signature that lets mail servers know that it actually came from you.
+Spoofing is the unauthorized use of email by forging a domain name or address.
+By using DKIM, outbound mail will get authenticated with a digital signature that lets mail servers know that it actually came from you.

 - DMARC: DMARC is an email authentication standard for organizations to help protect them from spoofing and phishing attacks that use email to trick the recipient into taking some action.
-DMARC works as a layer on top of SPF and DKIM to help email receivers recognize when an email isn’t coming from a company’s approved domains, and provide instructions on how to safely dispose of unauthorized email.
+DMARC works as a layer on top of SPF and DKIM to help email receivers recognize when an email isn’t coming from a company’s approved domains, and provide instructions on safely disposing of unauthorized email.